Insight

 Permissibility must be determined before acquiring a new investment, entering into a new financial relationship or making changes to an existing financial relationship.

-We have a dedicated team to help you get this right.
-If you are in any doubt about our independence rules or how they impact you, please discuss with your Deloitte family member and they can consult with the Personal Independence team.
+We have a dedicated team to help you navigate through the independence requirements.
+If you are in any doubt about how they apply to your circumstances, please discuss it with your Deloitte family member and they can consult with the Personal Independence team.

-You can contact Nordic GIMS Support directly to get assistance with recording a new investment in your Deloitte family member’s GIMS account.
+You are also welcome to email Nordic GIMS Support directly for instance if you have questions around permissibility of an investment or to get assistance with recording a new investment in your Deloitte family member’s GIMS account.